JetBrains/teamcity-documentation/topics/configuring-vcs-settings.md

 ### Branch Filter

-Since TeamCity 2019.1, you can use a [Branch Filter](branch-filter.md) to limit the set of branches available for the build configuration.
+You can use a [Branch Filter](branch-filter.md) to limit the set of branches available for the build configuration.
 By default, no limits are applied.

 ## Other VCS-Related Settings